Fractured Magic: Chapter Sixteen

 “Sometimes,” Roman said, expression unreadable.
 Not that Dinara had ever been able to read him, apparently.
 “Right now, yes.”

-“What could you possibly have to do?”
+“What could you possibly have to do?
+Shouldn’t you be staying out of trouble?”

 Roman shifted his weight from one foot to the other, grimacing slightly.
-“Maebhe mentioned that boy that helped her find us.
+“Aleksir—the boy that helped Maebhe find us.
 I’d like to make sure he didn’t end up in a jail cell somewhere.”

 “Ugh,” Dinara said.
+There was no invitation for her to join for dinner, she noticed.
 When she pushed past him, he made no move to follow.
-“See you at home, then.”
+“Fine.
+See you at home, then.”

 Roman’s answering smile was sad.
 “I’ll see you.”

-If you’d like to support the story, the best thing you can do is share it with the people in your life, either online or in person.
-But if you’d like to support the author in other ways as well, you can do so with a one-time tip or by joining a paid membership tier.
-I currently offer three tiers:
+If you’d like to support the story, the best thing you can do is share it with others.
+You can also support the author with a one-time tip, or get perks in one of two membership tiers:

 Discussion